Getting Started with Blazor Tabs Component

 </SfTab>

-- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to run the application.
-Then, the Syncfusion
+- Press Ctrl+F5 (Windows) or β+F5 (macOS) to launch the application.
+This will render the Syncfusion Blazor Tabs component in your default web browser.

-Initialize Tab Content using Template
+Initialize Blazor Tab Content using Template

 Tab provides support to render content using ContentTemplate